-High operating temperatures may be an ignition source which could cause a fire or explosion.
+High operating temperatures may be an ignition source which could cause a fire or explosion in a hazardous location.

-Operation of the booster without the drive air exhaust silencer may cause hearing damage to exposed workers.
+Operation of the booster without a drive air exhaust silencer may cause hearing damage to exposed workers.

-9 Maintenance and Warranty
+9. Maintenance and Warranty